-Three overarching research questions are guiding the Chair’s unfolding research agenda:
+Three overarching research questions have guided the Chair’s unfolding research agenda:

-- What does ‘sustainable development’ mean in the context of the Karoo, given its particular history, ecology and location within the larger political economy of South Africa, as well as the new dynamics that development interventions such as the SKA and possible shale-gas mining are introducing into this region?
+1.)
+What does ‘sustainable development’ mean in the context of the Karoo, given its particular history, ecology, and location within the larger political economy of South Africa, as well as the new dynamics that development interventions in astronomy, renewable energy and possible shale-gas mining have introduced into this region?

 The first question addresses the idea of ‘sustainable development’ itself, which can be usefully broken down into its constituent elements of sustainability and development.
-While few would argue with the idea of ‘sustainable development’ as a social good, what it means in practice is the outcome of a complex set of interactions which are not politically neutral, nor value-free, and regularly bring competing public goods into tension with each other (for instance the protection of bio-diversity and job creation).
-In this regard the SKA and shale-gas mining represent two very different kinds of development initiatives that pose very different sets of challenges.
-While the SKA foregrounds basic scientific research aimed at answering some of the most fundamental questions about the nature of the universe, shale-gas mining directs attention to more immediate, material concerns around energy and economic growth, and the place of extractive mining within them.
+While few would argue with the idea of ‘sustainable development’ as a social good, what it means in practice is the outcome of a complex set of interactions that are neither politically neutral nor value-free, and regularly bring competing public goods into tension with each other (for instance the protection of biodiversity and water resources versus job creation).
+In this regard, the Square Kilometre Array (SKA) radio astronomy project and shale-gas mining represent two very different kinds of development initiatives that pose very different sets of challenges.
+While the SKA foregrounds basic scientific research aimed at answering some of the most fundamental questions about the nature of the universe, shale-gas mining directs attention to more immediate, material concerns around energy and economic growth, and the contribution of extractive mining to them.

 The second question addresses the social dimensions of development as a critical but often neglected aspect of the triad of social sustainability, economic sustainability and environmental sustainability into which conventional development theory divides the analysis of sustainable development.
 Implicit within this question is the recognition that there are different, unequally positioned social groups in the Karoo, along with significant social challenges that stand in the way of national policy goals of promoting rural communities that are ‘vibrant, equitable, sustainable’.
 This question points also to the importance of social meanings around land, nature and identity for the analysis.

-A range of subsidiary research questions flow from the above, including:
+A range of subsidiary research questions flows from the above, including:

-- What might sustainable land and agrarian reform mean in the context of the Karoo?
+What does sustainable land and agrarian reform mean in the context of the Karoo?

-- How are different constituencies in the Karoo responding to the opportunities and/or challenges presented by the SKA, shale-gas mining and other significant development interventions?
+How are different constituencies in the Karoo responding to the opportunities and/or challenges presented by the SKA, renewable energy, shale-gas mining and other significant development interventions?

-- How might these externally driven interventions be shifting local relationships to ‘self, other and world’ within selected research sites?
-Is ‘critical cosmopolitanism’ a useful conceptual tool and what other framings may work well?
+How might these externally driven interventions be shifting local relationships to ‘self, other and world’ within selected research sites – is ‘critical cosmopolitanism’ a useful conceptual tool and what other framings may work (as) well or better?

-- How do local concerns intersect with national and global research and development agendas on sustainable development, energy security, bio-diversity, social justice and the advancement of basic scientific research?
+How do local concerns intersect with national and global research and development agendas on sustainable development, energy security, biodiversity, social and environmental justice and the advancement of basic scientific research?

-- How are history and heritage being reconceptualised as the Karoo’s place within national and global networks is reconfigured through current development interventions?
-Here an emerging issue is the potential for new land restitution claims to emerge that draw on revitalised Khoisan identities.
-How might these dynamics intersect with land issues related to the SKA, shale-gas mining and/or other initiatives?
+How are identity, history and heritage being reconceptualised as the Karoo’s place within national and global networks is reconfigured through current development interventions?
+How might these dynamics intersect with land issues related to the SKA, shale-gas mining and other initiatives?